BuriedInTheGround/unsafe-scaffold/understanding-cryptography/ch2/ch2.md

 ## Exercise 2.6

-Let's call *m* the period length in bits.
-To attack the described cipher, it is necessary to know *m* bits of plaintext and the corresponding ciphertext (in this case, between 18.75 bytes and 25 bytes).
-Once the attacker knows the *m* bits of plaintext and ciphertext, he can XOR the two to retrieve the key stream.
+Let's call *t* the period length in bits.
+To attack the described cipher, it is necessary to know *t* bits of plaintext and the corresponding ciphertext (in this case, between 18.75 bytes and 25 bytes).
+Once the attacker knows the *t* bits of plaintext and ciphertext, he can XOR the two to retrieve the key stream.
 It is important to check whether the correct number of bits was being used, by looking for a repetition in the bits of the key stream.
 If everything